aguliyev/python_template/README.md

 ## prepack

-It is optional; Is it just a way of "storing cache in the repo" instead of relying on local cache.
+It is optional; just a way of "storing cache in the repo" instead of relying on local cache.

-Create an intermediate docker image ("prepack" stage) according to stage build in [Dockerfile](Dockerfile), and push it into the repo:
+Create an intermediate docker image ("prepack" stage) according to the stage build in [Dockerfile](Dockerfile), and push it into the repo:

     make prepack